 Big changes are coming to digital advertising.
-Google has announced that it will phase out 3rd party cookies in 2023.
+Google has announced that it will phase out 3rd party cookies in 2023, which they have now extended to 2024.
 This is a part of their Privacy Sandbox initiative, which aims to “create web technologies that both protect people’s privacy online and give companies and developers the tools to build thriving digital businesses.”

 As more and more companies change their approaches to using 1st and 3rd party data, digital advertisers will need to pivot and develop new strategies for reaching customers online.
 Here’s everything you need to know about thriving online in a “cookie-less” world.